LULAC holds commemorative march for 1969 Chicano Student Walkout

 A lot has changed since the walkout in 1969, but Munoz says there is still a great deal of work to be done to ensure equality for everyone.

 “A lot of those same insults that I heard in ’69 and prior are back, because people have been given a license to say them again, and feel like it’s ok.
-There’s no consequences for insulting someone else, just by the way they look,” said Munoz.
+There are no consequences for insulting someone else, just by the way they look,” said Munoz.